-- 2. Disposal of Ashes
+A. Disposal of Ashes

-- Frequency: When ash is within 1-3/4 in.
-(44mm) of firebox lip

-- By: Homeowner
+- Frequency: When ash is within 1-3/4 inch (44mm) of firebox lip.
+Leave 1/4 to 1/2 inch (6-13mm) of ash in the bottom of the firebox. - By: Homeowner

+WARNING!
+Risk of Fire!
 Ashes could contain hot embers.

-Ashes should be placed in a metal container with a tight fitting lid.
-The closed container of ashes should be placed on a non-combustible floor or on the ground, well away from all combustible materials, pending final disposal.
-If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled.
+- Place ashes in a metal container with a tight-fitting lid. - The closed container should be placed on a noncombustible floor or on the ground, well away from all combustible materials, pending final disposal. - If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled